nesreensada/FSND-capstone/README.md

 # Casting agency

-Full stack Nanodegree Capstone project.
+## Motivation
+This project was developed to showcase the skills acquired for fullstack Nanodegree and it is Capstone project.

 ## Introduction
 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
 You are an Executive Producer within the company and are creating a system to simplify and streamline your process.